rrenla/livelesson-git/README.md

 'git rebase': command to change the history of a commit 'git rebase <BRANCH>': incorporate changes from <BRANCH> into current branch

+commits from 'git merge' can be automaitcally combined